 When adding an FC, you will need to customize all FM3 layouts, which have been designed around three footswitches.
-The usual way to do this will be to have some layouts dedicated to the FM3 and others dedicated to the FC-12.
+The usual way to do this will be to have some layouts dedicated to the FM3 and others dedicated to the FC-6 or FC-12.